waynetee/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files
    * Make sure the `PropertyWhiz` is currently not running.
-   * Open the `propertywhiz.json` file in the /data folder with your favourite text editor.
+   * Open the `propertywhiz.json` file in the /data folder with your favorite text editor.
    * Remove the first character: `{`.
    * Run `PropertyWhiz`.
 Since the data file is not in the correct format, `PropertyWhiz` should start without any data.